alex-n-braun/path-planning/README.md

 6. There is one more finger exercise `fe_even_more_smooth_rightmostlane`.
 Here, we re-use the path information that is sent by the simulator.
 In order to extend the path to its desired length, we need to know the final s value.
 The value that is provided by the simulator seems not to be very precise, therefore I tried to use the `getFrenet` method provided by Udacity.
 Which also seems to be unprecise.
 Therefore I implemented a method `getSmoothFrenet` in the class `HighwayMap` which iteratively solves the problem to a precision of less than 1mm absolute error in s (not more than 5 iterations needed).

-7. Finally: in order to fix the speed of the car, the curvature of the road is taken into account `fe_rightmostlane_constspeed`.
+7. In order to fix the speed of the car, the curvature of the road is taken into account `fe_rightmostlane_constspeed`.
 For this, the spline class was extended by a second derivative.

+8. In `fe_rightmostlane_constdist` the speed is scaled down to a value that corresponds to the speed of the car ahead of the ego car.
+For this, a simple planning (assuming constant speed of the other cars) is used to predict the distance in the future.
+For the prediction, see `predictions.` and `predictions.cpp`

 ### Vehicle Models